jamiepearcey/authless/README.md

 ## License

-nThis project is licensed under a custom license that reserves commercial rights.
+This project is licensed under a custom license that reserves commercial rights.
 See [LICENSE](LICENSE) for details.

 **For commercial use, please contact the author for licensing terms.**